SCRAPBOOK

 The years average daily wind direction was from the South, South East with a daily average wind seed of 3.83MPH

-The years highest sustained wind speed was recorded at 26.10MPH on March 24.
+The years highest sustained wind speed was recorded at 26.28MPH on April 04.

-The years highest wind gust was recorded at 35.11MPH on March 13.
+The years highest wind gust was recorded at 36.23MPH on April 04.

 The years last lowest UV Index of 0.0 was last recorded on January 08.